pjavaheri/platerecipy/README.md

 ![logo](logo.png)

 # `platerecipy`: a package for PLATE RECognition In PYthon
+`platerecipy` is a tool for detecting candidate plates on global geophysical datasets.
+It analyzes the surface to identify diffuse and non-conforming regions, as well as regions with low confidence in plate assignment.

 ## Supported platforms

-Though `platerecipy` is fundamentally a Python package, it also relies on backend functionalities that are implemented in C. Typically, Windows compared to Linux requires a slightly different compilation and linking which at this stage is not supported.
-That is why, currently, the only supported platform is Linux.
+Though `platerecipy` is fundamentally a `Python` package, it also relies on backend functionalities that are implemented in `C`.
+Typically, Windows compared to Linux requires a slightly different compilation and linking which at this stage is not supported.
+That is why, currently, Linux is the only supported platform.

 ## Installation